Gurmail89/HippoSDK/README.md

 ## Step	3:	Initializing	Hippo	SDK

-Then	initialize	paper	db	in	onCreate()	Method	of	application	class	:
+Then initialize	paperdb in onCreate() Method of application class:

 ```
 Paper.init(getApplicationContext());
 ```

 Create	Hippo	instance	with	your	app	secret	key	before	invoking/ attempting	to	use	any	other	features	of	Fugu	SDK.